 However, the German flavor suits Gamilas personally!
 It will be an increasing pleasure to see what kind of Gamilas mecha is announced in the future!

-Also featured was Sakurai’s gorgeous scratch-built version of the Destoria class battleship (above right) and a roundup of events and products (above left).
+Also featured was Sakurai’s gorgeous scratch-built version of the Destria class battleship (above right) and a roundup of events and products (above left).

 Finally, Dengeki offered two pages of stills and artwork showing the state of Planet Earth in 2199.
 The description reads as follows: